isotopp/isotopp.github.io/content/posts/2020-02-19-how-to-build-a-cycling-environment.md

 It also leads to the design requirement that two cyclists can ride abreast - parents riding with their children, or just two people riding together and chatting, like they would do in a car.
 A cycle path that wide (per direction) also enables overtaking, and has sufficient space for transport bikes.

-The key idea is that bike pathes are a system for the many, not for the fittest.
+The key idea is that bike paths are a system for the many, not for the fittest.

 **Multimodal Transport** The bike system in the Netherlands and the public transport (OV) system are designed to work together.
 The designers envision the bike trip of commuters to be <7.5km (<30m travel time on bike, <20m at 25 km/h), ending at a train station.